vees/trinkeyneo/pomodoro/README.md

 ### Resetting a Pomodoro in the middle

-- I'm working on this feature right now, it will probably be an additional tap of Button 2 while in the Pause state
+- Press Button 2 while in the Pause state where all four LED are bright yellow
+- All four LED will turn bright red
+- Press Button 2 a second time to reset the timer completely
+- Press Button 1 to resume the current Pomodoro in process

 ### To install on Trinkey Neo: